Are Trump And U.S. Intelligence Community Headed For A Showdown?

 Julian Assange said "a 14 year old could have hacked Podesta" - why was DNC so careless?
 Also said Russians did not give him the info!— Donald J. Trump (@realDonaldTrump) January 4, 2017

 But it's doubtful there will be a major conflagration between the president and the national security bureaucracy during the Trump administration.
-The intelligence community will likely back down from a major conflict with its boss, the president, and its overseers, Congress — because the disincentives to upset one's superiors are so numerous and ingrained.
+The intelligence community is likely to back down from a major conflict with its boss, the president, and its overseers, Congress — because the disincentives to upset one's superiors are so numerous and ingrained.

 This is not the first time the intelligence community in general, or the CIA in particular, has faced scorn — or worse — from a president or president-elect.
 Richard Nixon famously disliked the CIA and was skeptical of its analysis.
 Nixon once told his Director of Central Intelligence James Schlesinger, "Get rid of the clowns.
 What use are they?
 They've got 40,000 people over there reading newspapers."
 Within three months, Schlesinger pushed out 10 percent of the workforce.